Graduate Program Admission

 - Three email addresses of individuals who will complete a letter of recommendation for you.
 Once you have completed the online application and paid the application fee, the School of Graduate Studies will send a link to a form via email to the e-mail addresses you have provided.
 Recommendation forms will be completed online and submitted electronically.

 - Your official transcript(s) from each previously attended college and/or university, except USU.
 Admission requires a minimum 3.0 GPA for the last 90 quarter or 60 semester credits earned.

-- Graduate Record Examination (GRE) general test score for M.S. and Ph.D. degree applicants.
-M.Ed. applicants may submit a Miller Analogies Test (MAT) test score OR GRE score.
-If you have successfully completed a published thesis as part of your M.S. degree, the GRE for the PhD may be waived.
-A test score will not be required for admission into the M.Ed. program for the Spring 2021 semester.
-A minimum score at or above the 40th percentile is required for admission.
+- Graduate Record Examination M.Ed. applicants are not required to take an entrance exam.
+However, M.Ed. applicants must be practicing career and technical educators.
+M.S. applicants are required to take the GRE.
+Ph.D. degree applicants may submit a GRE score or a link to their M.S. thesis/capstone manuscript or peer-reviewed articles.
+A minimum score at or above the 40th percentile on the GRE is preferred for admission.
+If you are submitting your thesis/capstone manuscript, please notify Debra Spielmaker so that the GRE is waived in you application.
 You may contact USU Testing Services, if you desire to take your test in Logan.
 To find the closest testing center near you, visit the GRE or MAT websites.
 Keep in mind it will take about two weeks for USU to receive your scores.

 To check the status of your application you may login with your ID and PIN on the School of Graduate Studies website.
 You can then open your application checklist and view its current status.
 If there is a date next to the application item required, the School of Graduate Studies has received it.